 We allocate discount revenue and certain other revenues among segments using a transfer pricing methodology.
-Within the GCSG and GCS segments, discount revenue generally reflects the issuer component of the overall discount revenue generated by each segment's Card Members; within the GMNS segment, discount revenue generally reflects the network and acquirer component of the overall discount revenue.
+Within the USCS, CS and ICS segments, discount revenue generally reflects the issuer component of the overall discount revenue generated by each segment's Card Members; within the GMNS segment, discount revenue generally reflects the network and acquirer component of the overall discount revenue being allocated.

-Net card fees and Other fees and commissions are directly attributable to the segment in which they are reported.
+Net card fees, processed revenue and certain other revenues are directly attributable to the segment in which they are reported.